 - 13% of internet users typically find out about new brands or products from vlogs

 Social Media Video

 Video and social media go hand-in-hand.
-Between Facebook video, Instagram Stories, TikTok, Snapchat, and YouTube, video is central to many social media strategies.
+Between Facebook video, Instagram Stories, TikTok, Snapchat, and YouTube, social video marketing is central to many ecommerce strategies.
 Of the brands that say video is top-of-mind for them this year, 66.2% also named social media, 47.9% named social commerce, and 43.7% named influencer marketing.

 US social network video advertising spend grows every year.
 In 2021, it reached $20.28 billion to make up one-third of all social network ad revenue.
 In 2022, video ad spend on social networks will grow 20.1% to $24.4 billion.
 That’s more than double what it was in 2019, when US advertisers spent just $11.14 billion on social network advertising.

 Native video advertising – which refers to ads that are seamlessly integrated into a social media feed to appear more like regular content to users – will be key to many brands’ paid social advertising strategies in 2022.
 Many consumers are more likely to resonate with content that is less formal and more personal, a shift accelerated by TikTok over the past two years.
 Native video ads that are more similar to user-generated content will likely be a major social media initiative this year.